Louise of Hesse-Kassel

-Louise of Hesse-Kassel (Luise Wilhelmine Friederike Caroline Auguste Julie, Louise Vilhelmine Frederikke Caroline Auguste Julie; 7 September 1817 – 29 September 1898) was Queen of Denmark as the wife of King Christian IX from 15 November 1863 until her death in 1898.
+Louise of Hesse-Kassel (Luise Wilhelmine Friederike Caroline Auguste Julie, Louise Vilhelmine Frederikke Caroline Auguste Julie; 7 September 1817 – 29 September 1898) was Queen of Denmark as the wife of King Christian IX, from 15 November 1863 until her death.
+From 1863 to 1864, she was concurrently Duchess of Schleswig, Holstein and Lauenburg.
+Born in Kassel, she was the daughter of Prince William of Hesse-Kassel and Princess Charlotte of Denmark, and a niece of King Christian VIII.
+Through her descent from King Frederick III, she supported her husband's claim to the Danish throne.

+Louise played a pivotal dynastic role as the mother of six children who married into several European royal houses, earning Christian IX the epithet "Father-in-law of Europe."
+Her children included King Frederick VIII of Denmark, Queen Alexandra of the United Kingdom, King George I of Greece, Empress Maria Feodorovna of Russia, Thyra, Crown Princess of Hanover, and Prince Valdemar of Denmark.
+She died at Bernstorff Palace in Gentofte and was buried at Roskilde Cathedral.

 Life

 Early life and relation to the royal family

 Louise was born as the daughter of Prince William of Hesse-Kassel and Princess Charlotte of Denmark.
 Her siblings included Princess Marie Luise Charlotte of Hesse-Kassel, Prince Frederick William of Hesse-Kassel and Princess Auguste Sophie Friederike of Hesse-Kassel.
 Louise of Hesse lived in Denmark from the age of three.

 As a niece of King Christian VIII, who ruled Denmark between 1839 and 1848, Louise was very close to the succession after several individuals of the royal house of Denmark who were elderly and childless.
 As children, her brother Frederick Wilhelm, her sisters and she were the closest relatives of King Christian VIII who were likely to produce heirs.
 It was increasingly obvious that the traditional male line succession might come to an end within a generation as the crown prince was childless despite two marriages.
 Louise was one of the females descending from Frederick III of Denmark, and she enjoyed the remainder provisions of the Danish agnatic-cognetic succession according to the King's Law in the event that Frederick III's male line became extinct.

 Louise and her siblings were not agnatic descendants of the House of Oldenburg.
-Louise was thus ineligible to inherit the Holstein throne - which was under agnatic succession.
+Louise was thus ineligible to inherit the Holstein throne – which was under agnatic succession.
 This threatened the continued existence of the joint monarchy between Denmark and the two duchies.
 Denmark and its fief Schleswig both followed the succession rules in the King's Law giving Louise a strong claim to the Danish throne.